InfiniBrains/mobagen/README.md

 Other short-lived branches may pop-up from time to time as we stabilize new releases or hotfixes.

 ## Documentation
-The documentation is also available online at [Documentation](docs/HEAD/index.html)
+The documentation is also available online at [Documentation](docs/HEAD/index.html) (Work in Progress.
+Help Needed.)

 Documentation on how to build MoBaGEn: [Building](BUILDING.md)

 ## History
-The change history is available online at [History](docs/HEAD/history.html)
+The change history is available online at [History](docs/HEAD/history.html) (Work in Progress.
+Help Needed.)

 ## Third Parties
 This project was made using these open-sourced [third parties](THIRDPARTIES.md).